CANopenNode/CANopenNode/doc/objectDictionary.md

 XML file is divided into two parts:
   1. "ProfileBody_Device_CANopen" - more standardized information
-  2. "ProfileBody_CommunicationNetwork_CANopen" - communication related info
+  2. "ProfileBody_CommunicationNetwork_CANopen" - CANopen specific information

-Most important part of the XML file is definition of each OD object.
+Largest part of the XML file is definition of each OD object.
 All OD objects are listed in "CANopenObjectList", which resides in the second part of the XML file.
 Each "CANopenObject" and "CANopenSubObject" of the list contains a link to parameter ("uniqueIDRef"), which resides in the first part of the XML file.
 So data for each OD object is split between two parts of the XML file.

 #### &lt;CANopenObject&gt;
   * "index" (required) - Object dictionary index
   * "name" (required) - Name of the parameter
   * "objectType" (required) - "7"=VAR, "8"=ARRAY, "9"=RECORD
   * "subNumber" (required if "objectType" is "8" or "9")
-  * "PDOmapping" (optional if "objectType" is "7", default is "no"):
+  * "PDOmapping" (optional if "objectType" is "7"):
     * "no" - mapping not allowed
     * "default" - not used, same as "optional"
     * "optional" - mapping allowed to TPDO or RPDO